zedshaw/learn-painting-the-hard-way/ex00-gearing-up/index.rst

 4. A roll of tape.
 Just a roll of regular masking tape from a office supply store will work.
 5. A bottle of 95% or 99% rubbing alcohol.
 The bottle should say "isopropyl alcohol" and you should get the highest you can.
 Usually you can find 95% at any pharmacy or super market.
 99% seems to be harder to get, but I purchased some online.
+6. A really terrible soft 1/2" brush.
+You can usually get one used for painting from a hardware store or any art store.
+Synthetic watercolor brushes work well, but any terrible brush you don't care about will work.

 That should be it, and depending on where you get this it should be around $20-40 in cost.
 If you team up with a friend you can cut that in half since the box of pastels I recommend has two stick for each color.